Skip to main content

 Crestina Forcina

-Crestina Velia Forcina is a visual artist working across sculpture, photography, and video.
+Crestina Velia Forcina is an artist and facilitator, working across photography, sculpture, and video.
 Originally from New York, she studied photography at the School of Visual Arts, and later received her MA from the Byam Shaw School of Art in London.
-Her work explores representations, language, identity, hidden narratives, and processes.
+Her work explores representations, hidden narratives, and processes.
+She leads photography workshops at The Creative Space in Camden for residents in homeless accommodation.

 Didi Baldwin